“It Can’t Happen Here???

 America. \

-the character of the novel’s wise New England hero Doremus Jessup in terms of
+I like the way adapters Tony Taccone and Bennett S Cohen succinctly summarize the character of the novel’s wise New England hero Doremus Jessup in terms of

 what he reads.
 Cast members, who narrate as well as enact events in the story,